qui113x/pwncat/README.md

 pip install pwncat-cs
 ```

-For a development environment, `pwncat` usage Python Poetry.
+For a development environment, `pwncat` uses Python Poetry.
 You can clone the
 repository locally and use poetry to setup a development environment.

 ``` shell